MatAtBread/nodent/README.md

 	extensions: <string-array>	// A set of file extensions to append if the specified URL path does not exist.
-	htmlScriptRegex: <optional regex> // If present, Nodent will attempt to read and parse <script> tags within HTML files matching the specified regex compiler:{					// Options for the code generator es7:<boolean>,			// Compile in es7 mode (if no 'use nodent-' directive is present) promises:<boolean>,		// Compile in Promises mode (if no 'use nodent-' directive is present) generator:<boolean>,	// Compile in generator mode (if no 'use nodent-' directive is present) sourcemap:<boolean>		// Create a sourcemap for the browser's debugger }
+	htmlScriptRegex: <optional regex> // If present, Nodent will attempt to read and parse <script> tags within HTML files matching the specified regex compiler:{					// Options for the code generator es7:<boolean>,			// Compile in es7 mode (like 'use nodent-es7') promises:<boolean>,		// Compile in Promises mode (like 'use nodent-promises') generator:<boolean>,	// Compile in generator mode (like 'use nodent-generators') sourcemap:<boolean>,	// Create a sourcemap for the browser's debugger wrapAwait:<boolean>		// Allow 'await' on a non-Promise expression }
 	setHeaders: function(response) {}	// Called prior to outputting compiled code to allow for headers (e.g. cache settings) to be sent

 Note that parsing of script tags within HTML is relatively simple - the parsing is based on regex and is therefore easily confused by JS strings that contain the text 'script', or malformed/nested tags.
 Ensure you are parsing accurate HTML to avoid these errors.
 Scripts inline in HTML do not support source-mapping at present.

 The runtime routine that should be defined on the Function.prototype in the execution environment provides compatability with Promises and is required.
-You see either include it in a cross-compiled file with the `runtime:true` option (above), or serve it directly from your Node application with `nodent.$asyncbind.toString()`, or for use with generators (probably not a good idea in a browser as support is limited and slow), `nodent.$asyncspawn.toString()`.
+Include it in the cross-compiled file by setting `runtime:true` (above), or serve it directly from your Node application with `nodent.$asyncbind.toString()`, or for use with generators (probably not a good idea in a browser as support is limited and slow), `nodent.$asyncspawn.toString()`.
+If you're using `wrapAwait`, you'll also need to define `Object.$makeThenable` to be the function `nodent.Thenable.resolve`.

-If you call an async function from a non-async function, you need to provide a globally accessible error handler, for example
+If you use await outside of an async function, you'll need to provide a globally accessible error handler, for example

 	// Called when an async function throws an exception during asynchronous operations
 	// and the calling synchronous function has returned.